Introduction To Korean Masks: 10 Masks In 10 Days

 Korean beauty masks are all over the place nowadays.
+From sheets masks infused with natural ingredients such as Aloe Vera or a product like the Jeju volcanic clay mask, which is said to help draw out impurities and reduce sebum, when it comes to Korean face masks, there are so many choices.
 Even American and other western websites have hopped on the bandwagon, so if you’re not using them already, well, why not?
 After living in Korea, I couldn’t imagine going a week without at least one mask, but a few days ago one of our writer’s sent me an article about one writer who decided to try two sheet masks a day for a week.
 That seems like a bit much, but it got me thinking about the fact that I have hoarded way too many Korean facial products for my own good (if there’s such a thing).
 So I decided to challenge myself: Ten masks in 10 days.

 But I couldn’t just do 10 boring sheet masks in 10 days, oh no. Instead, I had to make it harder.
 Ten different types of masks in 10 days.
 Not too difficult.
 I could just use an animal mask one day and plain one another day, right?
 Not quite.
 Instead, each day, I wanted to try something new.
 So here are the sheet masks, the night masks, the hand masks, the masks you never could have imagined… Some are new to me, some I’ve tried before, but everything on here is a type of Korean mask.

 Disclaimer: All masks featured in this article were purchased by me for personal use.

 First Mask/Day 1: Lindsay Gold Modeling Rubber Mask

 Attributes: “Uses colloidal gold extract to calm irritated skin and rejuvenate an exhausted, depleted complexion with a deep dose of hydration.”